-To use the MLOps agent with a remote deployment environment, you must provide:
+To use the monitoring agent with a remote deployment environment, you must provide:

 The URL of DataRobot MLOps.

-An API token from DataRobot.
-You can do this through the UI by going to the Developer Tools tab under account settings and finding the API Keys section.
+An API key from DataRobot.
+You can configure this through the UI by going to the Developer Tools tab under account settings and finding the API Keys section.

-The following sections outline how to configure both the machine using the MLOps agent to upload data, and the machine using the MLOps library to report predictions.
+The following sections outline how to configure both the machine using the monitoring agent to upload data, and the machine using the MLOps library to report predictions.

-Complete the following workflow for each machine using the MLOps agent to upload data to DataRobot MLOps.
+Complete the following workflow for each machine using the monitoring agent to upload data to DataRobot MLOps.
 This setup only needs to be performed once for each deployment environment.

 - Ensure that Java (version 8) is installed.

 - Download the MLOps agent tarball, available through the Developer Tools tab.
 The tarball includes the monitoring agent and library software, example code, and associated scripts.

 - Change the directory to the unpacked directory.